ijetech/TestYourBrain/README.md

 # TestYourBrain
--app with questions you answer and get scored
+- app with questions you answer and get scored
+- input your name
--Answer all the questions in the app
+- Answer all the questions in the app
--input the answer to the one with input space
+- input the answer to the one with input space
--all answer carries equal marks
+- all answer carries equal marks
--there is a question with two correct answers
+- there is a question with two correct answers

 # How to download the app